fastoch/Docker-and-K8s/README.md

 ## Monolithic Architecture

-- systems (or applications) built and deployed as one single unit
+- the whole application is built and deployed as **one big single unit**
-- to scale the appication, we need to duplicate the
+- not convenient for scaling the application, because we need to set new servers up, then duplicate the entire project on each server

-@5/356
+## Microservices

+We break our big traditional monolithic application into small functional units.
+We segragate functionality into smaller separate services, each with a single responsibility.
+Which allows to scale the application more easily, by scaling each of the services independently from the others.

+This model also enables autonomous development by different teams, using different languages and platorms.

+@8/356
 ---
 EOF